 If you're on a tight training budget, a quick search online reveals many options for free IT training.
 You can also get cut-price training from some providers.

 However, when you start looking for ways to save, keep in mind that good training is usually worth paying for.
-Although it can be difficult to calculate the return on investment, many experts argue training is essential to getting the best from your people.
+Although it can be difficult to calculate the return on investment, many experts argue training is essential to getting the best from your people and raising profitability.

 After all, if you're going to spend thousands of pounds on powerful software, isn't it worth spending a fraction of that on making sure your staff can use it properly?